Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

 F: Findable

-All data should be findable through a persistent identifier and have good data documentation, aka metadata.
+All data should be findable through a persistent identifier and have good data documentation.
 As we move towards automation in our work and life, the need for machine-readable metadata becomes more prevalent for automatic discovery of data.

 A: Accessible